Avionics Development Transitions

 These engineering transitions can be defined in a separate document or embedded within the applicable Software Transition Plan (STP) as an optional document which defines the various software engineering lifecycle transition steps that are performed during planning, development, and V&V. While defined transitions are required per DO-178, many companies embed them within the Software Development Plan (SDP) and the Software Verification Plan (SVP) instead of placing them in a separate STP document.
 Also, since Quality Assurance (QA) is generally tasked with auditing and assessing adherence to transition criteria, the Software Quality Assurance Plan can detail such.

-Transition planning is necessary to show that predefined entry and exit (look at ETVX which encourages development of process control and verification/validation of tasks before exit criteria) criteria exist for software engineering transitions, and that those entry/exit criteria are followed and audited.
-For example, software requirements must be reviewed and base-lined prior to initiating the high-level software design.
+Transition planning is necessary to show that predefined entry and exit criteria exist for engineering transitions, and that those entry/exit criteria are followed and audited.
+For example, software requirements must be reviewed and baselined prior to initiating the high-level software design.
+The following items, i.e. “entry criteria”, must be present prior to the associated software requirements review: